glycerine/goq/README.md

 status
 ------

 Excellent.
 Working and useful.
-Only running on Linux/amd64 is actively exercised and supported.
-I've never tried it on Windows and their are known issues with process sheparding on OSX.
+OSX and Linux/amd64 builds are actively exercised.

 compiling the source : 'go get' will fail the first time; you must run 'make' after 'go get'.
 --------------------